Analysis | How the Pandemic Is Keeping Malaysia’s Politics Messy

 6. How did Muhyiddin do?

-Despite being backed by UMNO, his administration has seen progress in resolving the 1MDB scandal, including a conviction for Najib, which caused some discontent within UNMO.
-It and other parties in the new government support a more conservative agenda favoring Malays, including measures to promote a stricter version of Islam.
+Despite being backed by UMNO, his administration saw progress in resolving the 1MDB scandal, including a conviction for Najib, which caused some discontent within UNMO.
+It and other parties in his government supported a more conservative agenda favoring Malays, including measures to promote a stricter version of Islam.
 Muhyiddin had pledged to be prime minister for all races and to strengthen government integrity.
-The emergency decree gave Muhyiddin some breathing room, while the pandemic has worsened: The new infection rate soared this year and confirmed cases topped the 1 million mark in late July.
+The emergency decree gave Muhyiddin some breathing room, while the pandemic worsened and the new infection rate soared.
 The government in June unveiled its fourth stimulus package, but some people have taken to hanging white flags outside their homes in a sign of their desperation.

 7. What about the economy?